realJayNay/ost-kit-loyalty-tokens/README.md

 - All configuration data that is needed by the plugin to perform its tasks is securely stored in the plugin settings of Craft CMS.
 A settings page is included and is accessible in the admin console as soon as the plugin is installed.
 To access the plugin settings page, press the _cog_  icon in the plugins admin area of Craft CMS.
 ![Screenshot](ostloyaltytokens/resources/screenshots/settings.png)

-- Setup a custom user field `OST KIT UUID` and a custom order field `OST KIT Transaction UUID'.
+- Setup a custom user field `OST KIT UUID` and a custom order field `OST KIT Transaction UUID`.
 This is a [Craft CMS feature](https://craftcms.com/features/custom-fields), please see the related documentation for more information on how to setup custom fields and assign the to a model.

 - Setup links to the balance overview template that is provided by the plugin to allow the user to see its Branded Token balance from within your web shop frontend site.
 The screenshot below is an example of how the template looks like in the Craft Commerce sample frontend template.
 ![Screenshot](ostloyaltytokens/resources/screenshots/balance.png)